TizianoCoroneo/dependency-injection-performance-in-swift/Paper/main.typ

 The access times are more interesting.
 The slowest library takes 2.742µs to access its build graph; this cost could contribute to app slowdowns if it needs to be paid multiple times during the application's lifetime.

+=== Do the results generalize to other platforms? iOS devices are comparable to relatively powerful embedded systems.
+Other ecosystems that run applications in the same class in regards to size and architecture tipically have their own preferred method or framework for dependency injection, like the previously cited Dagger for Android, or the standard APIs in .NET: these systems run on everything from relatively low power Android devices to the largest servers.

+As this benchmark focused on one of the lowest powered devices in this broad range, we can be confident that these results will be valid in other platforms with more computational capacity available, like laptops, servers, or distributed systems.
+Considering instead other embedded devices, we can certainly say that most software running on these has a completely different set of constraints, so much so that some features of regular Swift code are completely unavailable when compiling in the recently introduced embedded compilation mode @cit-needed.
+The need for complex dependency injection systems seems to be out of place if the most pressing issue is how to minimize binary size, or memory consumption.

 #pagebreak()

 = Conclusion

 This paper has explored the evaluation of dependency injection systems in iOS.
-Through benchmarking, we have shown that the hidden costs of injection systems are hidden not because of misleading documentation but because they are too small to show up on any profiler pointed at our typical iOS application.
+Through benchmarking, we have shown that the hidden costs of injection systems are hidden not because of misleading documentation but because they are too small to have any impact on usage on any typical iOS application.
 Trade-offs are unavoidable, as in the rest of the field of Computer Science.
 However, in this case, the differences are so minor that, as library designers, we can afford to focus on the developer experience without worrying about the runtime performance of our application in most cases.
-Our findings also provide a valuable tool for other iOS engineers to benchmark large-scale systems by adding new project templates to the generator.
+Our findings also provide a valuable tool for other developers to benchmark DI systems by adding new project templates to the generator.

+#quote[
+  Are all dependency injection system zero-cost?
+]

+Yes, the runtime costs of DI systems are always insignificant under realistic assumptions.
+The benchmarking tool presented (*MQ*)

 == Future Work

+Testing graphs created from real-world traces would give greater insights on the performance costs in production applications.

 A different benchmarking setup is required to correctly measure the impact of frameworks such as `swift-dependencies` and `needle`.
 It would also be interesting to measure the impact of the various libraries on compilation time, which Uber cited as one of the leading reasons behind the development of `needle`.